It’s time to call Ghostbusters…

 Get yourself out there

 If you’re looking to gain some extra confidence in your digital marketing career, there will be events to attend or speak at in your local area.
-These include Brighton Digital Women, Kirsty Hulse’s confidence training and countless conferences and meet-ups in your discipline, every city will have their own version.
+These include Women in Tech SEO, Kirsty Hulse’s confidence training and countless conferences and meet-ups in your discipline, every city will have their own version.

 Attending these events, no matter the size will allow you to meet people with similar worries as you.
 It’s also becoming more common for events to host talks on wellbeing and overcoming imposter syndrome, so you’ll be sure to hear about it somewhere!